CSA-RH/secrets_management-with-aws_secrets_manager-and_gitops/README.md

             ??delete?
 Does not exist - dont seem to be needed??     #oc adm policy add-cluster-role-to-user cluster-admin system:serviceaccount:k8s-secrets-store-csi:secrets-store-csi-driver
             ```

+    3. The following custom SCC is required by the MySQL image used that needs the SETGID capability.
         - create custom SCC
-            To allow usaging CSI volume and adding the capability "SETGID", SETGID capability is required by this MySQL DDBB Image.

             ```$bash
             oc apply -f clusterprimer/scc.yaml